-If a loved one dies, how much time should you take off?
+If a loved one dies, how much time should you take off for bereavement?
 It’s a traumatic time, and it can be difficult to gauge how long you might need (especially if you will be settling the estate).
 Even so, you should immediately inform your employer so you can arrange to take time off.

 Truthfully, there really is no correct answer to this question.
 But here are a few ideas to get the conversation started: